 Special note: Endura carrots spawn in many of the same locations as Silent Princess blooms.
 Feeding endura carrots to your horse will help restore its stamina, too!

-Special note: Silent Princess is the only stealth-inducing ingredient that can heal hearts.
-Many of their spawn points also feature weaker stealth-inducing ingredients such as Blue Nightshade and Sunset Fireflies.
 Hopefully, you’re reading this before you took on Prince Sidon’s quest to sneak around a fearsome Lynel, or before raiding the Yiga Clan Hideout!

-Ingredients that offer cold resistance will be found in warm climates and vice versa.
-Since tier-three protection isn’t possible or necessary, my recommendation is to stack the healing value or effect duration as much as possible.
 There are also special pieces of armor that can assist you in braving the elements, which I strongly recommend you collect!
-In a pinch, equipping a fire weapon will help heat Link up.
-A frost weapon will help cool Link down, too.
+In a pinch, equipping a fire weapon helps heat Link up.
+A frost weapon cools Link down, too.

 There may not be any money trees in Hyrule, but we get a close second: